-(d) Mounted Officers are permitted to wear black leather Field Boots of Corps pattern, on occasions when ankle boots and leggings are ordered to be worn.
+(d) Mounted Officers are permitted to wear black leather Field Boots of Army pattern on occasions when ankle boots and leggings are ordered to be worn.
+They are not to be worn in full dress.

 (e) Mounted Officers performing mounted duties in full dress will wear black leather butcher boots.